rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 Therefore, the resolution is performed in multiple stages.

+## Speculative crate loading

+To give useful errors, rustc suggests importing paths into scope if they're not found.
+How does it do this?
+It looks through every module of every crate and looks for possible matches.
+This even includes crates that haven't yet been loaded!

+Loading crates for import suggestions that haven't yet been loaded is called _speculative crate loading_, because any errors it encounters shouldn't be
+reported: resolve decided to load them, not the user.
+The function that does this is `lookup_import_candidates` and lives in `rustc_resolve/src/diagnostics.rs`.

+To tell the difference between speculative loads and loads initiated by the user, resolve passes around a `record_used` parameter, which is `false` when the load is speculative.

 ## TODO:

 This is a result of the first pass of learning the code.
 It is definitely